How To Enable and Fix Virtualbox Shared Folder for Ubuntu

 chown –R “whoami” :users /data/

-• In the end login and logout and you shall see that the shared folder is working.
+• In the end login and log out and you shall see that the shared folder is working.

 ALSO CHECK: Reset Your Kali Linux Password in VirtualBox Environment.